tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 For this Deliverable, there will be augmentations for 5 requirements:

-1) **PRESENTATION:** with project outline, topic and why we chose the questions, data source, description of data exploration and analysis, google slides
+1) PRESENTATION: with project outline, topic and why we chose the questions, data source, description of data exploration and analysis, google slides

-2) **GitHub:** working code for exploratory and ML updated README, communication protocols, project outline, branches/person with 4 commits per person.
+2) GITHUB: working code for exploratory and ML updated README, communication protocols, project outline, branches/person with 4 commits per person.
 Add updates, visualizations for ML, DB, presentaion, dashboard

-3) **ML Model:**
+3) ML MODEL:

  - Description of preliminary data preprocessing